a-n-t-i-b-a-r-y-o-n/ProntoDroid/README.md

 2. Import the project into Android Studio
 3. Build, deploy, and enjoy!

 I only have a handful of functional Android devices lying around the place.
-So far I've only tested this on my Google Pixel.
+So far I've only tested this on my Google Pixel running Android Nougat.

 ## To Do: